Plymouth Colony: First winter

-Massasoit and Squanto were apprehensive about the Pilgrims, as several men of his tribe had been killed by English sailors.
-He also knew that the Pilgrims had taken some corn stores in their landings at Provincetown.
+Massasoit and Squanto were apprehensive about the Pilgrims, as several men of their tribe had been killed by English sailors.
+They also knew that the Pilgrims had taken some corn stores in their landings at Provincetown.
 Squanto himself had been abducted in 1614 by English explorer Thomas Hunt and had spent five years in Europe, first as a slave for a group of Spanish monks, then as a freeman in England.
 He had returned to New England in 1619, acting as a guide to explorer Capt.
 Robert Gorges, but Massasoit and his men had massacred the crew of the ship and had taken Squanto.

 Samoset returned to Plymouth on March 22 with a delegation from Massasoit that included Squanto; Massasoit joined them shortly after, and he and Governor Carver established a formal treaty of peace after exchanging gifts.
-This treaty ensured that each people would not bring harm to the other, that Massasoit would send his allies to make peaceful negotiations with Plymouth, and that they would come to each other's aid in a time of war.
+This treaty ensured that each people would not harm the other, that Massasoit would send his allies to negotiate with Plymouth, and that they would come to each other's aid in a time of war.

 The Mayflower set sail for England on April 5, 1621, after being anchored for almost four months in Plymouth Harbor.
 Nearly half of the original 102 passengers had died during the first winter.
-As William Bradford wrote, "of these one hundred persons who came over in this first ship together, the greatest half died in the general mortality, and most of them in two or three months' time".
+As William Bradford wrote, "of these one hundred persons who came over in this first ship together, the greatest half died in the general mortality, and most of them in two or three months' time."
 Several of the graves on Cole's Hill were uncovered in 1855; their bodies were disinterred and moved to a site near Plymouth Rock.

+Governor Carver suddenly died shortly after the Mayflower returned to England.
+William Bradford was elected to replace him and went on to lead the colony through much of its formative years.